 Over the years, Floris proved itself to be a church where people were willing to widen the circle for those who were searching for a community in which to worship and to live.
 The church became a center of community functions.
 It was a place where school graduations were held, weddings and funerals of community members took place, and cooperative ministries were shared with other congregations.
 Floris members over the decades have reached out to others to offer programs and ministries that bless the lives of residents, displayed compassion to those in need, and met the real needs of the community.

 Floris has always been a place where people have shown a special devotion to the cause of Christ and the work of the church.
 The story of Floris is one of people who are willing to worship, grow and serve in community, sharing Christ and changing the world.

-In the 1980s, when the Herndon community rapidly expanded with the development of what used to be dairy farms, Floris members made a difficult decision to leave behind their historic church building on the corner of Centreville and West Ox and purchase a new property just down the road.
-Floris moved to 2730 Centreville Road in September of 1993.
-Within five years it became evident that the facility and property would be too small to accommodate the growth of the church and surrounding community.
+In the 1980s, when the Herndon community rapidly expanded with the development of what used to be dairy farms, Floris members made a difficult decision.
+They left behind their historic church building on the corner of Centreville and West Ox and purchased a new property just down the road.
+Floris moved to 2730 Centreville Road in September 1993.
+Within five years, it became evident that the facility and property would be too small to accommodate the growth of the church and surrounding community.
 Another difficult decision was made to purchase a new piece of property at 13600 Frying Pan Road, just north of the very first church.